maltek/swift-frida/README.md

 But, again, this is completely unstable and might change at any time.

-## Test Setup

-For testing, you want to run a command like this, to recompile whenever you change the scripts:

-    frida-compile -w -o /tmp/swift.js loader

-Then, you can just run Frida interactively, with the Swift module loaded:

-    frida -U -n Foo -l /tmp/swift.js

-You can now play with the functions of the `Swift` object.
-(After making a change to a file in this repo, use `%reload` to reload the Swift script after recompiling.)

 ## License

 Code in `metadata.js` is based on Apache-2.0 licensed Swift compiler source